 Prof. Boyton is a Principal Investigator in the MRC & Asthma UK centre in Allergic Mechanisms of Asthma.
-Dr Boyton is on the editorial board of Clinical & Experimental Immunology and BMJ Open Respiratory Research.
-Prof. Boyton is a member of the Arthritis Research UK (ARUK) College of Experts.
+Dr Boyton is on the editorial board of Clinical & Experimental Immunology.
+Prof. Boyton is a member of the Versus Arthritis UK College of Experts.

 Prof. Boyton is an Honorary Consultant Physician in the Department of Respiratory Medicine at the Royal Brompton and Harefield NHS Foundation Trust.
-Prof. Boyton has a speciatist interest in respiratory infection and host immunity to infection.
+Prof. Boyton has specialist clinical expertise in lung infection (including Streptococcus pneumoniae, Haemophilus influenzae, Pseudomonas aeruginosa, non-tuberculous mycobacteria (NTM), Aspergillus fumigatus), bronchiectasis and host immunity to infection.

-The research is supported by the Medical Research Council (MRC), Biotechnological and Biological Sciences Research Council (BBSRC), Wellcome Trust, National Institute of Allergy and Infectious Diseases (NIH NIAID), Asthma UK, MS Society, ARUK, Welton Foundation and NIHR.
+The research is supported by the Medical Research Council (MRC), Biotechnological and Biological Sciences Research Council (BBSRC), Wellcome Trust, Innovate UK, National Institute of Allergy and Infectious Diseases (NIH NIAID), Asthma UK, MS Society, Versus Arthritis UK, Welton Foundation and NIHR.

 With Professor Danny Altmann and Prof. Francois Balloux, Prof. Rosemary Boyton hosted a meeting at The Royal Society, London called "Human evolution, migration and history revealed by genetics, immunity and infection".
 This meeting offered a journey from molecules to history, bringing together geneticists, immunologists, anthropologists and historians.
 Infection has been the most potent evolutionary force in human history, eliminating genes offering poor resistance and selecting for new mutations conferring protection against a threat.
 The meeting addressed the issue of how genetics can help us understand natural selection, human evolution and migration over the past 70,000 years.